-Outside of the hours set forth in the first paragraph above, companies are not required to call the Exchange in advance of issuing news, although companies should still provide a copy of material news once it is disclosed (submit via e-mail to nysealert@nyse.com).
+Outside of the hours set forth in the first paragraph above, companies are generally not required to call the Exchange in advance of issuing news, although companies should still provide a copy of material news once it is disclosed (submit via e-mail to nysealert@nyse.com).
+Please note, however, that effective February 1, 2018, NYSE listed companies are required to provide notice to the Exchange at least ten minutes before making any public announcement with respect to a dividend or stock distribution, including when the notice is outside of Exchange trading hours.
+Notices after trading hours should be submitted electronically through Listing Manager or can be emailed to dividend@nyse.com.